fresh-milkshake/docviz/README.md

 > [!Caution]
 > This project is in active development.
 The API is subject to change and breaking changes may occur.
-Package might not work until first stable release (1.0.0).
+Package may not work until first stable release (1.0.0).

 <div align="left">